 Having the set of nodes and set of properties prepared we’ll switch to Graphlytic environment to import the data - press button "Import data from file":

-We start with importing the nodes.
+We start by importing the nodes.
 We use simple drag-and-drop for importing the spreadsheet:

 This part is really simple.
 We just need to decide which properties to import.
 And define the first row to be a header: